robokrunch/awesome-jev/README.md

 - [TypeSafe's own workflow evals (via MarkTechPost)](https://www.marktechpost.com/2026/09/19/typesafe-ai-releases-jev/) — Jev 0.114s / $0.000081 vs GPT-5.6 Terra 8.566s / $0.013880 (claimed 193.6× faster, 444.6× cheaper).
 Fine print: reference answer is the average of GPT-6 Astra and Fable 5.1; TypeSafe's own team wrote the workflows; TypeSafe says these gains sit at the high end and it cannot prove the price is unsubsidized.
 - [Vercel: command safety](https://www.marktechpost.com/2026/09/19/typesafe-ai-releases-jev/) — Guillermo Rauch reported Jev up to **18× faster at p95** than GPT Luna for command-safety review, and more accurate (via engineer Pranit Sharma's benchmark).
 - [Bryo AI: email triage](https://www.marktechpost.com/2026/09/19/typesafe-ai-releases-jev/) — CTO Nikhil Mudholkar found Gemini slightly more accurate but **10–20× more expensive** than Jev.
+- [@ebrain.lab: Jev vs Claude Opus on 40 Korean sentences](https://www.threads.com/@ebrain.lab/post/DddGgXuoLlL) — One API call per sentence: Jev 40/40 correct in 1.9s for $0.0012; Claude Opus also 40/40 but ~24× more expensive.
+Caveat: prompting Jev like an LLM with the whole document dropped accuracy to 62% — commenters note batching increases drift.
+- [@simplifyinai: 27 questions, one parallel request](https://www.threads.com/@simplifyinai/post/DdeAkQ9ksP9) — Jev answered 27 typed questions in a single parallel request in 0.11s for $0.000083, head-to-head vs GPT-5.6-texta on the same task (community test).

 ## Demos on X